List of Calvin and Hobbes characters: Rosalyn

 Calvin is often terrified of her, calling her a "sadistic kid-hater" and a "barracuda in a high-school-senior suit"; but in the final Rosalyn story, their opposition is averted by a game of Calvinball, which Rosalyn wins.
 In nearly all the "Rosalyn stories", Rosalyn is shown demanding advance payment and raises in wage from Calvin's parents, supposedly to pay for college or for the hard work necessary to control Calvin.
 When Calvin throws a tantrum at the swim school, Rosalyn says to herself "What I put up with to pay for college".
 In at least four stories, Rosalyn telephones her boyfriend, Charlie, to cancel prearranged meetings which she cannot fulfill.
-(Charlie remains an unseen character.)
+(Charlie remains an unseen character, although Calvin yells at a barber named Charlie, not known if it is the same one.)
 Calvin sometimes urges Charlie to stop courting Rosalyn, on grounds that Rosalyn is sadistic and/or insane.
 The collection Revenge of the Baby-Sat took its name from a storyline in which Calvin steals her study notes and threatens to flush them down the toilet bowl.